maxardito/ontranet/docs/about.md

 # Ontranet: About The Model
 ### An Onset Based Model
-Stem classification is an interesting problem because it requires us to examine the assumptions made about what _defines_ a stem.
-Here are some initial thoughts that I had in response to the question "what is a stem":
+Source classification is an interesting problem because it requires us to examine the assumptions made about what _defines_ an audio source.
+Here are some initial thoughts that I had in response to the question "what is a source" in studio music:

   1. A sound source coming from the same microphone during a recording
   2. A track of audio with distinct timbral continuity
   3. Any audio output resulting from the parameter space of a given acoustic, analog, or digital instrument

-If we're trying to classify stems into four categories, the problem simplifies because we can make assumptions about the characteristics of those four sound classes.
+If we're trying to classify common studio music sources into four categories, the problem simplifies because we can make assumptions about the characteristics of those four sound classes.
 More specifically, the categories of `voice`, `drums`, and `bass` each consist of very distinct features when split up with respect to their onsets.
-My hypothesis here in making this model was that with a large enough dataset of stems, the small musical time-scale of a single sound object (note, percussive hit, etc.) contains enough salient information in itself to be able to infer about the class in which the larger stem belongs.
+My hypothesis here in making this model was that with a large enough dataset of audio, the small musical time-scale of a single sound object (note, percussive hit, etc.) contains enough salient information in itself to be able to infer about the class in which the larger track belongs.
 We can thus define a very general outline for a ML model as such:

 ```math
 f : \mathcal{X} \rightarrow \mathcal{C}